 Another way to stay proactive is to regularly test your smoke detectors and replace any old batteries.
 Keeping your home prepared in the case of a fire can help maintain the safety of you and your family.

-Contact Your Local Smoke & Fire Restoration Experts
+Contact Your Local Smoke and Fire Restoration Experts

 We understand how debilitating a house fire can be for a family.
 For over 60 years, ServiceMaster By Rice has been providing fire damage repair services to homeowners across Iowa.
 With experienced technicians and a proven restoration process, we will work carefully and efficiently to restore your home back to its original state as soon as possible.
 If you have any questions about our process or how we can help you, contact us today!